macnis365/Interview_Preps/microservices fundamentals/oauth-and-open-api.md

 This project is based on the api Java stack, which intensively uses spring-boot and spring-cloud frameworks which means it is highly opinionated.

 Under the hood, components from the Netflix OSS stack are used, Ribbon for client side load balancing Hystrix as a circuit breaker, Feign as an http client ...etc.and Consul.io for service discovery.

+Open Banking API

+  Subscribe to one or more digital products, each of which is a set of APIs grouped based on the consumption need of the third-party developer

+  Obtain app credentials that include a client ID and secret for each app

+  Use the app credentials to authenticate